alterationx10/branch/site/src/friday/index.md

 There is also an emphasis on Json AST helper methods to easily work with JSON, without having to convert to/from an explicit schema.

+Great uses of this library are for encoding/decoding JSON with the [Spider](../spider/index.md) http server/client project, or simple JSON driven configuration files.

 ## Working with the AST

 The Json AST is described fully as